Traumatic Brain Injury, Paediatrics (012)

 Neuro-observations must be performed regularly – every 30 minutes if an ICP monitor is not in-situ.
 2 hourly if ICP monitor in place.
 Any changes should be alerted to a doctor.

 ICP monitoring – If present be alert to changes.
-For set up and background to ICP -See separate ICP monitoring guideline.
+See separate ICP monitoring guideline.

 If elevation of ICP is >20mmHg for >5min then move on to CONTROL ICP ALGORITHM